 COMPUTERS

-Computer use in service of the school's mission can be a valuable tool to help learning if used wisely.
+Computers are a valuable tool to help learning if used wisely.
 Usage shall be governed by the Computer/Internet policy in Appendix C.

 SCHOOL DANCES *

 For all school-sponsored dances, out of school dates must be at least high school freshmen and may not be older than 20 years old.
 Dates must be of the opposite sex.
+Students and guests are expected to dress and act (dance) within the boundaries of Christian modesty.
+It is the custom that parents serve as chaperones for the dances.

 Inappropriate dancing is prohibited at all Sacred Heart dances.
 Inappropriate dancing includes: 1) touching while dancing back to front, 2) touching of breasts, buttocks or genital areas, 3) feet that are raised off the floor and hands that are touching the floor, 4) “hiking-up” of skirts or dresses, 5) leaning against the wall while dancing, and 6) dancing that appears to be “simulating sex” or “grinding”.